 Today is an exciting milestone for the blog – the first official guest posting!

 I had the opportunity to interview someone with a pretty cool name, Scott.
-Him and I both work at the University of Utah.
+He and I both work at the University of Utah.
 Well, not anymore, I’ll get to that shortly.

 He has an amazing story and was featured on CNN Money back in April.
 He’s 38 and decided he wanted to take a year off of work with no plans of returning to his job.
 A mini-retirement if you will.